Eric Adams’ lead shrinks in NYC Democratic mayoral primary

 When voting ended June 22, elections officials only released results showing who voters put down as their first choice for the job.
 In that count, Adams had a lead of around 75,000 votes over Wiley with Garcia close behind in third.

-But in Tuesday’s results, Garcia was boosted into second when former presidential candidate Andrew Yang was eliminated in the 10th round of ranked choice tabulation.
+In Tuesday’s results factoring the full range of voter rankings, Garcia was boosted into second when former presidential candidate Andrew Yang was eliminated in the 10th round of tabulation.

 Garcia then got a huge boost when Wiley was eliminated in the 11th round.
 A little more than half of Wiley’s supporters went to Garcia while only 19% supported Adams.
 Thirty-one percent of Wiley’s supporters didn’t rank Adams or Garcia anywhere on their ballots.